Pepe Mel became Albion's new head coach on Thursday, January 9, signing an 18-month contract.

 SPONSORED BY CAB STUDIOS

-JOINT-ASSISTANT HEAD COACH
+ASSISTANT HEAD COACH

-DOWNING was elevated to assistant head coach in December 2011 following the departure of Michael Appleton to become Portsmouth manager.
+Keith Downing was elevated to assistant head coach in December 2011 following the departure of Michael Appleton to become Portsmouth manager.

 It was a rapid rise for Downing who only became first-team coach, under Roy Hodgson, in March 2011, having passed on his Under-18s duties to James Shan.

-He hung up his boots with Hereford in 1998 - bringing down the curtain on a 14-year professional playing career.
+Downing hung up his boots with Hereford in 1998 - bringing down the curtain on a 14-year professional playing career.

 He subsequently worked as first-team coach under Graham Turner at Edgar Street until 1999 before returning to former club Wolves as a youth team and reserves coach.